 Early Career Fellowships

-Early Career Fellowships aim to provide career development opportunities for those who are at a relatively early stage of their academic careers but with a proven record of research.
-It is anticipated that a Fellowship will lead to a more permanent academic position.
-Applications are welcomed in any discipline, and approximately 80 Fellowships will be available in 2013.
+Early Career Fellowships aim to provide career development opportunities for those who are at a relatively early stage of their academic careers, but who have a proven record of research.
+The expectation is that Fellows should undertake a significant piece of publishable work during their tenure, and that the Fellowships should lead to a more permanent academic position.
+Applications are welcomed in any discipline.
+Approximately eighty Fellowships will be available in 2014.
 Fellowships can be held at universities or at other institutions of higher education in the UK.

 The Trust will contribute 50% of each Fellow's total salary costs up to a maximum of £23,000 per annum and the balance is to be paid by the host institution.
 Given the prestige of the awards each Fellow may request annual research expenses of up to £6,000 to further his or her research activities.

-Please ensure that applications do not include any of the ineligible costs listed here.
+Please ensure that applications do not include any ineligible costs.

 Fellowships are normally tenable for three years on a full-time basis, but requests to hold the award part-time over a proportionately longer period will be considered if this is appropriate for the nature of the research proposed and the career development of the individual.
-Please note that Fellowships of 24 months are no longer offered by the Trust.
-Fellowships will commence between the beginning of the 2013/2014 academic year and 1 May 2014.
+Fellowships of 24 months are no longer offered by the Trust.
+Fellowships will commence between the beginning of the 2014/2015 academic year and 1 May 2015.